AgustinPumarejo/Resume/README.md

 # Resume
 ## Local Forest
 URL to page: https://local-forest.webflow.io
-The folder contains all of the hard coded elements of the webpage and the Database design diagram
+The folder contains all of the hard coded elements of the webpage, the database design diagram, an Excel file and a coulple of VBA scripts with the .frm extension

 ## Attack of the Bots
 Each folder contains a cpp file where I used a different set of algorithms and data structures